jennychang-dev/scrollr-midTerm/README.md

 The user is able to:

-    (1) select a video from their video library
-    (2) record a video from within the app.
+    (1) select a video from their video library and/or (2) record a video from within the app

 Features include: trimming, adding a filter, and selecting a 'cover' for the video.